Validate the configuration of a debugging engine

 PhpStorm can validate your configuration of Xdebug or Zend Debugger and tell you if some setting is missing or inconsistent with other settings.
 When configuring the PHP interpreter for a project, PhpStorm informs you whether a debugger is installed in your local PHP development environment and reports on the Xdebug or Zend Debugger version used.
-For details, see Configure a debugging engine, Configure local PHP interpreters, and Configure remote PHP interpreters.
+For more information, refer to Configure a debugging engine manually, Configure local PHP interpreters, and Configure remote PHP interpreters.

 You can also get more detailed information about the debugging engine on a local or remote web server with the Validate Debugger Configuration on Web Server dialog.

-Path to Create Validation Script: In this field, specify the absolute path to the folder under the server document root where the validation script will be created.
-For Web servers of the type Inplace, the folder is under the project root.
+In this field, specify the absolute path to the folder under the server document root where the validation script will be created.
+For web servers of the Inplace type, the folder is under the project root.

 The folder must be accessible through http.

 In this field, type the URL address of the folder where the validation script will be created.
 If the project root is mapped to a folder accessible through http, you can specify the project root or any other folder under it.